Udokailodigwe/JohnDeere-expense-reimbursement-portal-North-Karelia-freelance-template/README.md

 ## 📝 License

-This project is proprietary software for John Deere.
+This project is proprietary software.
 All rights reserved.

 ## 📞 Support